-This is an important point, especially during your vacation.
+A spending limit is an important point, especially during your vacation.
 Set a spending limit on souvenirs, gifts, and similar expenses.
-Don't send a postcard to that aunt in Alaska you haven't heard from in 5 years.
+Don't send a postcard to that aunt you haven't heard from in five years.
 If you set an overall spending limit for the entire trip, and it is a little low, you might have to shorten the vacation by a day or so.
 Adjust your plans accordingly.

 Use Your Credit Card Miles/Rewards

 Redeem your miles to get cheaper fares or free nights.
 You haven't racked up enough points yet to get a free trip?
 That's ok, too.
 When paying for your flights and hotel, use a credit card that earns points or miles and apply them toward your next trip.